qixuchen/AutoTest/README.md

 Assume that you have set up the depedencies in a environment named `VENV` (see [installation guide](#installation)).
 In the activated `VENV`, simply run

-    python3 STEP3_SDC_application.py [BENCHMARK_NAME] [SDC_CORPUS]
+    python3 STEP3_SDC_application.py [PATH_TO_BENCHMARK] [PATH_TO_SDC]

-where `[BENCHMARK_NAME]` is the name of the benchmark, and `[SDC_CORPUS]` is the corpus on which SDC is learnt.
+where `[PATH_TO_BENCHMARK]` is the path to the benchmark file, and `[PATH_TO_SDC]` is path to the file storing the learned SDCs.
-For example, the following command applies SDCs learnt on `RT-Train` onto benchmark `RT-bench`.

-    python3 STEP3_SDC_application.py rt_bench rt_train
+You could provide your own benchmark for error detection.
+An example benchmark could be a `\t`-separated CSV file as follows.

+                       header                                           dist_val
+    0               objective  ['increase number of staff members actively en...
+    1                    name  ['trailer tax', 'current personal property tax...
+    2     provide status only                ['completed', 'planned', 'ongoing'] 3          is main secode    ['n', 'y', 'secode not found in mapping table'] 4                     NaN  ['alexandria', 'brunswick', 'chesterfield', 'c...
+    ...                   ...                                                ...

+In particular, it must contain a column named `dist_val` that contains the list of column values.
+The rest of the column names can be arbitrary.

+The SDC learnt by us could be located in `code/AutoTest/results/SDC`.

-*Note:* Although `[SDC_CORPUS]` takes 3 possible values, i.e., `rt_train`, `st_train` and `tablib`, we found that SDCs learnt on `RT-Train` perform the best based on our experiments.
+**Note:** Although we provide SDCs mined on 3 corpora, i.e., `RT-Train`, `ST-Train` and `Tablib`, we found that SDCs learnt on `RT-Train` perform the best based on our experiments.

 After the script finishes, the detected outliers will be printed out.
 The following shows an example output.

                            header                                    outlier      conf                                                  val
              encuesta fecha envio                                          -  0.997130    [15/08/2019 15:43, 16/08/2019 10:52, 20/08/201...
                      not_hourname                                    unknown  0.992074    [unknown, 4:00pm-4:59pm, 10:00pm-10:59pm, 5:00...
                idade_cta (groups)                               acima de 100  0.991192    [acima de 100, 101 a 200, 13 a 24, 00 a 04, 51...
                        month name                                    febuary  0.990618    [may, june, october, january, april, september... country                                 liechstein  0.990517    [germany, austria, france, italy, switzerland,... state (1790)                                 conneticut  0.989865    [maine, massachusetts, rhode island, conneticu...
                          ...                                          ...        ...                              ...

 where `header` is the column header, `val` is the column values, `outlier` is the detected error, and `conf` is the confidence of the error.

-### Customize your own benchmarks

-You may also add your own benchmarks by adding customized code in `func/load_corpus.py`.

 ## Reproduce: jupyter notebook to reproduce main results